-How To Apply to the Combined Diagnostic Pathology and Biomedical Research Graduate Program
+How To Apply to the Comparative Biomedical Scientist Training Program

-Some common characteristics sought after in our CBSTP applicants:
+Some characteristics frequently possessed by some of our CBSTP applicants:

-- Highly motivated, well-rounded veterinarians with accomplished backgrounds who share a vision of integrated clinical and research training in preparation for a career in biomedical research as a pathologist and comparative biomedical scientist.
+- Highly motivated, well-rounded veterinarians with accomplished backgrounds who share a vision of integrated clinical and research training in preparation for a career in comparative biomedical research as a clinician-scientist.

-- Students who have had one or more pathology training and/or research experiences, have given presentations (poster or oral) at regionally or nationally attended meetings, and who may have published manuscripts in scientific and/or veterinary journals.
+- Students who have had one or more research experiences, have given presentations (poster or oral) at regionally or nationally attended meetings, and who may have published manuscripts in scientific and/or veterinary journals.

-- Students with outstanding recommendation letters, particularly those from mentors who have supervised an applicant's laboratory projects and pathology activities.
+- Students with outstanding recommendation letters, particularly those from mentors who have supervised an applicant's laboratory projects.

 - Students with a GPA of 3.5 or higher (in both undergraduate and veterinary school) and GRE scores in the 70-96th percentile.